 Use the account map feature in Google Ads to verify that your account is set up to accurately display cross-network reporting.

 Here's how to check your cross-account conversion tracking setup:

 - In your Google Ads account, click the tools icon on the upper right.

 - In the navigation menu, click Conversion tracking parent to see which accounts inherit manager-level conversion tracking.

 - If a checkmark icon doesn't appear next to an account, that account uses account-level conversion tracking, and any conversion and campaign data from those accounts won't be visible in the cross-network attribution reports.
 Consider setting up cross-account conversion tracking to ensure you're capturing the full picture in the attribution reports.

 What to expect

-Similar to any update to your attribution models, you might see some changes to "Campaigns" reporting when you move from a Search-only attribution model to a cross-network (Search, YouTube, and Google Display Network) attribution model:
+Similar to any update to your attribution models, you might see some changes to "Campaigns" reporting when you move from a Search-only attribution model to a cross-network (Search, YouTube, Google Display Network, and Discovery) attribution model: